Mlkurta/ENCE_3100_Michael_Kurta/Lab5/readme.md

 From the diagram, it's simply an adder with the inputs and outputs being saved in a register.

-On the board, you set the switches for how much you want to add.
+On the board, the switches can be set to detemine how much to add.
 It takes two presses of the 'clock' to compute the addition, but additional presses accumulate the added value.
 It continues to add with every button press until it overflows (> 255).